 Set your alarm early and take a morning walk with your spouse in the nearby park.
 Take a trip to the seashore and spend an afternoon simply watching the ocean and feeling the breeze.
 The glories of nature, where there are few distractions, will allow you to focus on the beauty around you and the beauty between you.

 Play an intense match of racquetball, or spend a leisurely Saturday over a game of golf followed by a long lunch and cocktails.
-Challenge each other on a bike ride that takes you out of your comfort zone, or find a local climbing gym and give it a try.
+Challenge each other on a bike ride that takes you out of your comfort zone, or finds a local climbing gym and gives it a try.
 Devote one morning a week to going for runs with each other.
 Engaging on a physical level and watching each other flex, sweat, and the move will fuel your endorphins and spark your attraction for each other.

 The intimacy you feel might be gone for good is still there—it’s simply a matter of unearthing it.
 And once you have it again?
 Nurture it, and never let go.